akukoder/fortify-tabler-admin/README.md

 php artisan fortify:tabler
 ```

-*You can view the demo for each layout from Tabler official demo.*

 ## Changing Layout

-If you want to change the layout, just execute this command:
+If you want to change the layout, just run this command:

 ```shell
 php artisan fortify:layout
 ```

+*You can view the demo for each layout from Tabler official demo.*

-## Documentation
+# Documentation

 For the documentations, please refer to the official websites.